pg9182/tf2vpk/README.md

     --output /path/to/new/vpks
 ```

+Remember to copy the `enable.txt` file from the original vpk folder to the new one, or the game won't work.

 #### Optimize and remove unnecessary files from VPKs for the Northstar dedicated server

 The following command also removes large files only used by the client.